-Factors supporting the stable outlooks include risk-adjusted capitalization at the strongest level, a history of profitable underwriting and operating results that are favorable to the peer composite, robust product and geographic diversification complemented by a wide-ranging distribution network, and very strong ERM capabilities.
-The outlooks further consider the strategic importance to the parent through earnings contributions and diversification.
+Factors supporting the stable outlooks include risk-adjusted capitalization at the strongest level as measured by BCAR, an extended history of consistently profitable underwriting and operating results, robust product and geographic diversification, and very strong enterprise risk management capabilities.
+The outlooks further consider the strategic importance to the parent through material earnings contributions and diversification.